 - Keep your head up, over your shoulders

-- Relax your shoulders away from your ear
+- Relax your shoulders away from your ears

-- Make sure you’re breathing “into your stomach.”
-When you suck in your stomach while breathing instead of extend, generally your neck and shoulder muscles have to overwork to open up room for the lungs.
+- Make sure you’re breathing “into your stomach,” and expanding your ribs.
+When you suck in your stomach while breathing generally your neck and shoulder muscles have to overwork to open up room for the lungs.